Verge Collection Dates

 About the awards

-Each year the City coordinates the Australia Day Community Citizen of the Year Awards to recognise the significant and positive contributions of individuals and groups within the Rockingham community.
-The awards are run in conjunction with the Australia Day Council of WA and consist of four categories:
+Each year the City coordinates the City of Rockingham Australian Citizen of the Year Awards, to recognise the significant and positive contributions of individuals and groups within the Rockingham community.
+The awards consist of four categories:

 • Community Citizen of the Year

-• Young Community Citizen of the Year (Under 25 years of age)
+• Young Community Citizen of the Year (16 – 30 years of age)

 • Senior Community Citizen of the Year (Over 65 years of age)